birolab/SynapseMech/README.md

 # SynapseMech
 SynapseMech is an image analysis platform to study morphologies and curvatures during cell-cell interactions.

+It was developed with a focus on imaging data generated with a dual-pipette-aspiration setup, but is also applicable to other 3D cell-cell interaction scenarios.

 This code is released as part of the following publication - PLEASE CITE UPON USE: